It’s a lot like running, but it’s nothing like it at all.

 More than 50 resorts and parks will offer free snowshoeing (and cross country skiing) demos at Winter Trails 2014 on Jan.
 11, a free event sponsored by the Snowsports Industries of America.

 Snowshoes built for running are smaller and lighter than most hiking or backcountry models, typically 8 x 25 inches in size.
 Running snowshoes range in price from $149 to $350.
 Many races, running stores and skiing shops offer inexpensive rentals or free demo models.

 Dress as if you’re heading out for a cold-weather run—running tights, base layer, a long-sleeve tech shirt, a lightweight hat, running gloves and a lightweight running jacket or vest.
 Unless it’s really cold and windy, you might want to ditch the vest or jacket after your warm-up

 The course, type of snow and other runners will dictate how fast you can run and where you can pass.
 Deep snow, singletrack courses and steep climbs and descents mean runners will often have to transition from fast running to power hiking and back again.

 There are races scheduled in 21 states this winter.
-The U.S. championships will be held on March 16-17 in Bend, Ore.
+A typical 10K race might take a fast runner 40 to 50 minutes, depending on the terrain.
+If you’re normally a 45-minute 10K runner, that might mean you’ll be hoofing it over hill and dale for an hour or more, so plan accordingly.
+The 2014 U.S. snowshoe racing championships will be held on March 1 in Bennington, Vt.
 (Last year’s national championship attracted runners from 31 different states.)
 For a list of regional qualifying races and other events, go to www.snowshoeracing.com.